JoshData/python-email-validator/README.rst

 email\_validator
 ================

-A robust email syntax and deliverability validation library for Python 3.x by `Joshua Tauberer <https://razor.occams.info>`__.
+A robust email address syntax and deliverability validation library for Python 3.x by `Joshua Tauberer <https://razor.occams.info>`__.

+This library validates that address are of the form like ``x@y.com``, e.g. what you would want in a login form on a website.
+There are other forms of email addresses, like you would use when composing a message's
+To: line e.g. ``My Name <my@address.com>``, that this library does not accept.
+For that try `flanker  <https://github.com/mailgun/flanker>`__ instead.

 This library is new and not well tested (and so *perhaps* not robust) yet, but the goal is to be modern and complete.